 Arthritic diets and natural healing

-- Vitamin B3 - This vitamin lowers tissue swelling as well as dilates small arteries, increasing blood flow.
+- Vitamin B3 - This vitamin decreases tissue swelling and dilates small arteries, increasing blood flow.

 - Note that Nutritional B3 isNOT recommended for persons with high blood pressure, gout or sliver disorders.